Amitav-Krishna/face_recognition_ai/README.md

     If DeepFace cannot detect a face in an image, the script will print a warning and skip that image.
     Ensure images are clear and well-lit for best results.

-License

-This project is open source and available under the MIT License.

-Author: Amitav-Krishna